shineyruan/Personal-Blog/source/_posts/373Proj.md

 ---
 title: An Interactive Game &mdash; Step On the White Tiles!
 date: 2019-05-03 00:02:03
+categories:
-categories: Projects
+    - Projects
 tags:
     - embedded systems
-- projects
+    - Projects
 comments: true
 mathjax: true
 # This works with hexo-renderer-kramed;